ruolivei/Azure-Police-For-ARC-Servers/README.md

 # Azure-Police-For-ARC-Servers
-What Azure Policies you can use to automate Azure Monitor Agent installation on ARC Servers
+What Azure Policies can you use to automate Azure Monitor Agent installation on ARC Servers?

 ## Quick Intro

 Azure ARC for Servers is regarding adding an Agent on Non-Azure VMs and physical servers.
-Once that agent is installed on those VMs, they will "appear" on your Azure Portal under "Azure ARC | Servers".
+Once that agent is installed on those VMs, they will "appear" on your Azure Portal under "Azure ARC | Servers."

-This bring some benefits to your non-Azure (on-premises, AWS, GCP, others DCs) VMs.
+This bring some benefits to your non-Azure (on-premises, AWS, GCP, other DCs) VMs.
 They are:

-- Azure automanage (VMs best practices on Azure. it still has some limitations for ARC machines)
+- Azure automanage (VMs best practices on Azure.
+It still has some limitations for ARC machines)
 - automatic onboard on MDC (Microsoft Defender for Cloud)
 - consequently, MDC will onboard those ARC machines on MDE (Microsoft Defender for Endpoint) ... you will need to check for OS compatibility
-- usage of Azure Automation
+- use of Azure Automation
-- usage of Update Management service
+- Use of Update Management service
-- usage of "some" Azure Policies on those ARC machines
+- use of "some" Azure Policies on those ARC machines
-- one of the most common usage, ARC machines will be able to ingest logs on Log Analytics and Microsoft Sentinel
+- one of the most common uses, ARC machines will be able to ingest logs on Log Analytics and Microsoft Sentinel

 ## Common steps

-Once you install ARC agent, as mentioned above, VMs will appear in your Azure environment.
+Once you install the ARC agent, as mentioned above, VMs will appear in your Azure environment.

 A very common second step is about installing Azure Monitor Agent (AMA) on those machines, so you may ingest Security logs into Log Analytics and Sentinel.
 You may accomplish this task at scale in two ways: